Tips to Stay Bed Bug Free When Traveling

 3. Store Luggage in the Bathroom

 Sometimes you may not spot a small bed bug issue with an inspection.
-To keep your belongings safe, consider storing your luggage in the bathroom.
+To keep your belongings safe and bed bug free, consider storing your luggage in the bathroom.

 Curtains, couches, and bedding can all hold these pests.
 Storing your stuff in the vicinity of these fabrics puts it at risk.

 Staff typically bleaches the hotel bathrooms and leaves new, clean towels on a daily basis.
 Bedbugs most likely will not make their way in there.